Consumer Finance Assignments (subject to change)

 • DO NOT submit it before completing the second part of the assignment (inserting the chart in a Google Doc).
 Check with me before doing so.

-• After completing the second part, you must turn it in, in Google Classroom.
+• After completing the second part, you must submit it in Google Classroom.

 Product 1999